South End Community Members Needed for Participation in South End Strategic Neighborhood Action Plans (SNAPs) Focus Group!

-Strategic Neighborhood Action Plan
+Strategic Neighborhood Action Plans

-2020 / 2021 Neighborhood Plan update.
-SENCo is leading the effort to re-evaluate the needs of our neighborhoods, update the planned improvements project list for the South End’s neighborhoods and re-engage our community in the planning process.
-The planning process started in the fall of 2020 in phase 1 (see phases below).
+2020 / 2021 Neighborhood Plan Update: SENCo is leading the effort to re-evaluate the needs of our neighborhoods, update the planned improvements project list for the South End’s neighborhoods and re-engage our community in the planning process.
+The planning process started in the fall of 2020 in phase 1 (see project phases below).
 SENCo has re-evaluated the neighborhood planning areas map and further refined the neighborhood into 16 total sub-neighborhood areas.

 Phase 1 – community survey and kickoff meeting

 SENCo conducted an online survey of community needs that was posted online from October 2020, to January, 2021.
 SENCo held an online (Zoom) meeting in November, 2020.
 This initial community feedback will be integrated into the planning process and SNAP update.